wiggle-bin/wiggle-bin/Build-Electronics.md

 Setup the D1 Mini to be compatible with the Arduino IDE.
 Follow [these steps](https://github.com/esp8266/Arduino#installing-with-boards-manager).

-Connect the sensors.
-Fritzing file is available in [Design/HelloWorm.fzz](Design/HelloWorm.fzz)
+Connect the sensors on the breadboard according to the schematic below.

 ![](Design/HelloWormBreadboardFritzing.png)

+<small>Fritzing file is available in [Design/HelloWorm.fzz](Design/HelloWorm.fzz)</small>

-It better to connect the sensors on the breadboard first before installing the electronics in the bin.
-Here are some pictures for reference.
+Here are some real life pictures for reference.

 | ![](Images/Electronics/Electronics_Wemos_Close_up.jpg) | ![](Images/Electronics/Electronics_Together.jpg) | ![](Images/Electronics/Electronics_Battery_Temperature.jpg)
 |-|-|-|